PLSysSec/vera/README.md

 Note that all timing results may vary, as will the counterexamples the solver chooses to display for buggy routines.

+**WARNING: Expect to need around 110 GB of free disk space to run this evaluation.**
+We're sorry, it contains multiple versions of the Firefox browser.

 ## Setup

 1. Install virtualbox from virtualbox.org